IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Explicit PvD identified by the first PvD Option present in the received RA, if any, or with the Implicit PvD identified by the host interface and the source address of the received RA otherwise.
-If a RA message header is present both within the PvD Option and outside it, as indicated by the R-flag, the header within the PvD Option takes precedence.
+If an RA message header is present both within the PvD Option and outside it, as indicated by the R-flag, the header within the PvD Option takes precedence.